Subscribe to Our Newsletter

 BY Team Loanstreet

-Updated 29 Apr 2022
+Updated 29 May 2024

-Foreigners in Malaysia are either expatriates or tourists, and thus have been received with warm welcomes when visiting our country.
+Foreigners in Malaysia are either expatriates or tourists and thus have been received with warm welcomes when visiting our country.
 Now the Government is also encouraging these foreigners to choose to make Malaysia their second home, whether for long-term stay, retirement or investment purposes.

 If you're reading this and you're a foreigner, before making any decisions, you would need to understand certain policies and legal fees imposed by the Government on property purchases.
 Therefore, this article serves to guide you through the properties available to foreigners, the minimum purchase value imposed by state authorities, and the property financing in Malaysia.